Applied Physiology MA

 Comprehensive Examination or Integrative Final Project

-A comprehensive examination or Integrative Final Project is required for the M.A. degree in Applied Physiology.
+A comprehensive examination or integrative final project is required for the M.A. degree in Applied Physiology.
 The comprehensive examination option is strongly recommended for most M.A. students.
 The decision to complete the integrative project should be made early in the program in consultation with your advisor or program faculty, as this takes at least two semesters to complete and requires registration in BBSR 5595 Research Seminar in Applied Physiology for at least one semester (ideally during the proposal development and writing phase on the project).

 The comprehensive examination is given during Fall, Spring, and Summer A semesters.
 The examination covers the content of the required core courses and can be taken as soon as these required core courses are completed.
 Arrangements to sit for the examination can be made with the Applied Physiology Program Director the semester before you plan to take the examination.